Metamodeling

-A metamodel or surrogate model is a model of a model, and metamodeling is the process of generating such metamodels.
-Thus metamodeling or meta-modeling is the analysis, construction and development of the frames, rules, constraints, models and theories applicable and useful for modeling a predefined class of problems.
+A metamodel is a model of a model, and metamodeling is the process of generating such metamodels.
+Thus metamodeling or meta-modeling is the analysis, construction, and development of the frames, rules, constraints, models, and theories applicable and useful for modeling a predefined class of problems.
 As its name implies, this concept applies the notions of meta- and modeling in software engineering and systems engineering.
 Metamodels are of many types and have diverse applications.